apiel/zicBox/NOTE.md

     **Find a way to record one note:** Create an audio plugin to cache output from all previous plugin.
 This cache plugin would watch for parameter change.
 If parameter of one of the previous plugin change, it would cache the audio output for a strategic note (low tone note) and then allowing to speedup reading cache to get higher note.
     **All track caching** the whole track caching would make it hard for sequencer motion and probability, most likely not the right way...

-- IDEA record Drum23 or Fm into sample

 - TODO clips
   - instead to play right away when clicking toggle button, maybe it should play at the next loop, and we need to play right away the would be a different combination key
   - allow to start all the clip from the same row at once, maybe instead of the play button or else add a new column